Is Short-Term Online Career Training Right for You?

 Passing the exam signifies to employers that you have the necessary skills and knowledge to work as a dental assistant and allows you to obtain your Registered Dental Assistant Certification.

-Before you can apply to take the Registered Dental Assistant exam, there are a few other accomplishments you'll have to check off your list first.
+Before you can apply to take the Registered Dental Assistant exam, there are a few accomplishments you'll have to check off your list first.

 To be eligible for the RDA exam, you'll need a high school diploma or equivalent.